sakuragasaki46/instagram_private_api/docs/usage.rst

 Avoiding Re-login
 -----------------

+Please note that everytime you instantiate a client, a login is done.
+Too much logins in a row is considered spammy behavior and is a surefire way to get your account flagged for removal.

-You are advised to persist/cache the auth cookie details to avoid logging in every time you make an api call.
-Excessive logins is a surefire way to get your account flagged for removal.
+Therefore, you are encouraged to persist/cache the auth cookie details to avoid logging in every time you make an API call.
 It's also advisable to cache the client details such as user agent, etc together with the auth details.

 The saved auth cookie can be reused for up to 90 days.